amilsiddik/cross-corpus-ser-zero-target/RUN_ORDER.md

 # Experiment B Run Order: plus_base Zero-Target Cross-Corpus Experiments

-This document describes the execution order used for the `plus_base` zero-target cross-corpus speech emotion recognition experiments, including the supplementary speaker-level cross-validation analysis added during revision.
+This document describes the execution order used for the `plus_base` zero-target cross-corpus speech emotion recognition experiments, including the supplementary speaker-level cross-validation and corpus-identity domain-probing analyses added during revision.

 The main working folder in Google Colab was: